admsftpge/my-website/content/posts/the-traveler-and-the-axe.md

 Again and again, he struck - not with hesitation, nor overthinking, but with the rhythm of one who understood his craft.
 Soon, he had gathered enough wood for a fire.

-As the flames rose, the travelelr sat beside him, warming his hands.
+As the flames rose, the traveller sat beside him, warming his hands.

 ---

-The traveler turned to the old man and said, "I spent so much time preparing, ensuring everything was just right, yet I have no firewood.
+The traveller turned to the old man and said, "I spent so much time preparing, ensuring everything was just right, yet I have no firewood.
 Why did I fail?"

 The old man smiled.
 “To prepare endlessly is to never begin.
 The sharpest axe is as much use as the dull one if it never strikes.”

-The traveler sat in thought, watching the fire crackle before him.
+The traveller sat in thought, watching the fire crackle before him.
 He wouldn't fear the cold again.